yutec/FightBrand/README.md

 7. estim.extra: the version of estim implemented for the full sample
 8. export.extra: the full-sample version of export

 The generated dataset may vary each time steps 1 and 2 are executed.
-For consistent and correct replication, it is necessary to use the same output `dataProcessed802.dta` as described earlier.
+For consistent and exact replication, it is necessary to use the same output `dataProcessed802.dta` as described earlier.
 For the complete list of tables produced by this module, see the section **Tables** below.

 The script file `5export.do` exports the following csv files for estimation in Step 2:
 - `demand824.csv`: consumer demand and sample identifiers for the main model